AnsonLai/TeslaServiceManualScraper/README.md

 1. Go into `secrets.py` and fill out `tesla_account_email` and `tesla_account_password` with your account and password.
 2. Go into `scrape.py` and enter the index URL of the manual you want saved.
 It is defaulted to the Model 3.
+3. Setup Python 3.
+See tutorial at: <https://wiki.python.org/moin/BeginnersGuide/Download>
-3. Setup selenium for Python.
-To use the required stealth module, you must use the Chromium webdriver.
+4. Setup selenium for Python.
+To use the required stealth module, you **must** use the Chromium webdriver.
 See tutorial at: <https://blog.testproject.io/2019/07/16/installing-selenium-webdriver-using-python-chrome/>
-4. Pip download the required packages including:
-  1. `selenium-stealth`
-  2. `beautifulsoup4`
+5. Pip install the required packages (including `requests`, `selenium`, `selenium-stealth`, and `beautifulsoup4`).
+On windows, you run the following commands on command prompt (CMD):
+  1.  `cd C:\Users\Anson\Desktop\TeslaServiceManualScraper` [template, the path should go wherever you saved this readme]
+  2.  `run pip install -r requirements.txt`
-5. Run `scrape.py`
+6. Run `scrape.py` by typing `python scrape.py`

 ## Tips